Whitelisted1/Quizlet-Match-Solver/readme.md

 # Quizlet Match Solver
-Solves Quizlet Matching Puzzles at customizablbe speeds
+Solves Quizlet Matching Puzzles at customizable speeds

 This tool can be used in Chromium browsers, follow the [install guide](#install-guide) in order to install it